 For many Singaporeans who wish to acquire a home without burning holes in their pockets, buying an HDB flat is the most practical answer.
 Known for low-cost housing units that are livable yet affordable, the HDB is indeed God’s gift to the land-scarce country Singapore.
 However, not everything about HDB is wonderfully great.
 One particular loophole on HDB’s housing is the ever-dreaded 99-year time bomb.

 About 82% of Singaporeans live in HDB flats.
 Compare to private properties, HDB flats are more reasonably priced and financially flexible.
-Although they are not as grandiose as private condos nor enormously huge like landed properties, an HDB flat is enough to cater the housing needs of many Singaporeans.
+Although they are not as grandiose as new condo launches nor enormously huge like landed properties, an HDB flat is enough to cater to the housing needs of many Singaporeans.
 Though, one major drawback is that all HDB flats are offered in a leasehold status.
 They are bounded with the dreaded 99-year lease.
-So, what happens after 99 year lease ends?
+So, what happens after the 99-year lease ends?
 This is where the ultimate problem really begins.

 Different Lease Periods in Singapore

-Unlike most Asian countries where majority of land is owned for an indefinite period of time, land ownership in Singapore is a bit different.
-Most housing estates on this country are either sold on a freehold or leasehold status, with the later making up the huge bulk.
+Unlike most Asian countries where the majority of the land is owned for an indefinite period of time, land ownership in Singapore is a bit different.
+Most housing estates on this country are either sold on a freehold or leasehold status, with the latter making up the huge bulk.

 Freehold – means you own the land indefinitely and you can pass it on to future generations without restrictions.
 Most landed properties are often sold on a freehold status.
 Though, better be warned that NOT all private housings are sold on this status.

-Leasehold – majority of government subsidized housing in Singapore are sold on a leasehold status.
+Leasehold – the majority of government-subsidized housing in Singapore is sold on a leasehold status.
 This means you only own the land for a certain period of time.
 You can pass it on to your family as long as there is a remaining lease on the property.